 2018 – While continuing OurStorySoFarTV, I experimented with some motovlog + gaming video content.

-2019 – The beginning of the year I took some time off from making new episodes of OurStorySoFarTV in order to migrate the videos from their own website over here to NuAngel.net, and to merge the videos to the NuAngelDOTnet YouTube channel.
-I made some videos for YouTube about my motorcycling hobby.
+2019 – The beginning of the year I take some time off from making new episodes of OurStorySoFarTV in order to migrate the videos from their own website over here to NuAngel.net, and to merge the videos to the NuAngelDOTnet YouTube channel.
+I make some videos for YouTube about my motorcycling hobby.
 Just as I started making videos again, I was in a motorcycle accident.
 A broken thumb made mouse manipulation quite a pain and made editing videos impractical.
 This threw off the last third of the whole year.
 I plan to let the OSSFTV domain expire just to consolidate most of the stuff I produce under the NuAngel.net banner.

 2020 – Mostly recovered from my accident, as the world dealt with the fallout of the COVID-19 Coronavirus, I was working harder than ever at my regular day job.
 I continued to make occasional posts and videos, but as of this moment, the website has been relegated back to “hobby” status.
 TheWindowsUpdate.com continues to grow with some recent SEO techniques.
 I removed the old commentary posts, and never got around to producing the podcast style videos I had planned on.
 So at this time it’s still just a website that aggregates Microsoft blogs in case they (and the useful information they contain) disappear!
 A lifelong struggle with weight loss is chronicled in a series of videos.